Skip to content

 Behavior when a guardrail triggers:

-1. The triggering event is recorded using existing event types (no new types)
+1. The triggering evidence is recorded using the existing projected event view

-3. ERROR event is recorded (payload includes guardrail, threshold, actual)
+3. ERROR is recorded with guardrail, threshold, and actual

 5. The exception propagates to the caller